oarcscience/ith.oarc.science/nam/cher/sfoc/sfoc00.md

 #### \[1891\]

 ###### scanned at Intangible Textual Heritage February, 2001.
-J. B. Hare, Redactor.
+J. Lelievre, Redactor.
 Reformatted August 2003.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------